CAS Honors Research Travel Award Program

 Honors Research travel funds can be used to support the following expenses within reasonable limits:

 - Air, train, bus, or taxi fare

 CAS departments, individual faculty grants, and UROP may also contribute to research travel.
 If you are requesting or expecting additional travel support from those or other sources, please note this on your application.

 - Complete the Honors Research Travel Award application

 - Check if your travel destination has a current U.S. Department of State Travel Advisory.
-If it has an Advisory Level of 3 or 4, reconsider your proposed travel or complete a petition for a travel restriction exception
+If it has an Advisory Level of 3 or 4 (considered a High-Risk Destination), reconsider your proposed travel or complete a petition for a travel restriction exception from Global Programs

 - If your research involves human subjects, work with the BU IRB (Institutional Review Board) to determine if approval is needed

 - Ask your honors advisor to complete the Faculty Endorsement Form